Earlier Francis Marion Symposium 2013-2017

 Dusty Owens: The Role of Marion’s Subordinate Commanders in Marion’s early success w/ Hugh Giles Dusty concludes.
 (Researcher and re-enactor from Pamlico)

-Dave Neilan: Marion & The Trials and Tribulations of Peter Horry (Researcher and author from PA)
+Dave Neilan: Marion and The Trials and Tribulations of Peter Horry (Researcher and author from PA)

 Will Graves: “Colonel James Williams – the Rest of the Story” (Lawyer, researcher and author from NC)